 Now, in a post-pandemic world, we have proved that working from home is possible, and so this is a discussion that, instead of being an intimidating and unusual request to make, has now become the norm.
 The impact of this on those who have caregiving responsibilities, and particularly on working mothers, cannot be understated.

-To get further insight into returning to the workplace, the shift to hybrid working, and the subsequent challenges this can present in the HR sector in particular, we spoke to HR Recruitment Consultant Kate Grant for her perspectives.
+To get further insight into returning to the workplace, the shift to hybrid working, and the changing roles of Hiring Managers, we spoke to our consultant Kate Grant for her perspective.

 How have the past few years post-covid and changes to working practices changed people returning to the workplace?